EpsilonSolutions/netscaler-command-reference/docs/ns/ns-httpprofile/ns-httpprofile.md

 Enable SPDYv2 or SPDYv3 or both over SSL vserver.
 SSL will advertise SPDY support either during NPN Handshake or when client will advertises SPDY support during ALPN handshake.
 Both SPDY versions are enabled when this parameter is set to ENABLED.

 <b>http2</b>
+Choose whether to enable support for HTTP/2.

+<b>http2Direct</b>
+Choose whether to enable support for Direct HTTP/2.

+<b>altsvc</b>
-Choose whether to enable support for HTTP/2 (draft-14).
+Choose whether to enable support for Alternative Service.

 <b>http2MaxHeaderListSize</b>
 Maximum size of header list that the NetScaler is prepared to accept, in bytes.
 NOTE: The actual plain text header size that the NetScaler accepts is limited by maxHeaderLen.
 Please change this parameter as well when modifying http2MaxHeaderListSize.